druid-io/druid-io.github.io/druid.md

 ## Druid vs Other Systems

-The data infrastructure space has many options for different problems.
-Each system is catered for a particular set of use cases.
-Below, we describe how Druid compares to some common systems:
+The data infrastructure space has many different options for various problems.
+Below, we describe how
+Druid compares to some common systems:

 - [Druid vs Hive/Impala/Shark/Presto](/docs/latest/Druid-vs-Impala-or-Shark.html)